makerdao/community/governance/votes/Executive vote - July 5, 2019.md

 ---
-title: Executive vote - July 5, 2019
+title: Keep the Stability Fee set to 18.5% per year
-summary: Raise the Stability Fee by 1% to a total of 18.5% per year
+summary: Vote for this proposal to keep the Stability Fee set to a total of 18.5% per year
+date: 2019-07-05T00:00:00.000Z
+address: "0xB5010b4bC4e506B933C2f0aca7B8214089167e33"
 ---
 The Maker Foundation Interim Risk Team has placed an Executive Vote into the [voting system](https://vote.makerdao.com/), which will enable the community to enact a new Dai Stability Fee of **18.5%**.

 The Executive Vote ([FAQ](https://makerdao.com/en/faq/voting#what-is-executive-voting)) will continue until the number of votes surpasses the total in favor of the previous Executive Vote.
 This is a [continuous approval](https://github.com/makerdao/community/blob/master/faqs/governance.md#what-is-continuous-approval-voting) vote.

 ## Review
 The need to increase the Stability Fee was discussed in the Governance call on Thursday, July 4.
-Please review the [Video](https://www.youtube.com/playlist?list=PLLzkWCj8ywWNq5-90-Id6VPSsrk4OWVan), [Audio](https://soundcloud.com/makerdao/sets/governance-and-risk), [Transcript](https://community-development.makerdao.com/governance/governance-and-risk-meetings/transcripts) (delayed by 24 to 48 hours), and the online [discussion](https://www.reddit.com/r/mkrgov/) to inform your position before voting.
+Please review the [Video](https://www.youtube.com/playlist?list=PLLzkWCj8ywWNq5-90-Id6VPSsrk4OWVan), [Audio](https://soundcloud.com/makerdao/sets/governance-and-risk), [Transcript](https://github.com/makerdao/community/tree/master/governance/transcripts) (delayed by 24 to 48 hours), and the online [discussion](https://www.reddit.com/r/mkrgov/) to inform your position before voting.

 The MakerDAO community is moving forward with an Executive Vote to enact the rate determined by the [previous](https://vote.makerdao.com/polling) Governance Poll.

 ## Action
 **Voting for this proposal will place your MKR in support of increasing the Stability Fee by 1% to a new total of 18.5% per year.**

 ---